mauriziofonte/win11-wsl2-ubuntu22-setup/README.md

 ## Mantainers

-Currently, the sole maintainer is @mauriziofonte - more maintainers are quite welcome, as the guides are lenghty, and the automated installer is quite complex and difficult to debug without having to create & destroy WSL instances every time.
+Currently, the sole maintainer is @mauriziofonte - more maintainers are quite welcome, as the guides are lenghty, and the automated installer is quite complex!

 ## License